-Prior to Class: Online: Introduction, Preparations and Expectations
+Prior to departure for Scotland: Introduction, Preparations and Expectations

-- 1. Navigating the online experience - 2.
-Setting up WhatsApp with Professor and all in the course - 3.
-Navigating Blackboard and the Common Purpose Portal 4.
-Meet your Classmates (online experience) 5.
-What this class is (and is not). - 6.
-Structure of the Course and Expectations - 7.
-Submission of Leadership Self-Reflection Paper: Cultural Intelligence - 8.
-Reading of Required Materials online review session of readings and concepts; group discussions - 9.
+- 1. Navigating the class experience - 2.
+Meet your classmates (online experience) - 3.
+What this class is (and is not). - 4.
+Structure of the Course and Expectations - 5.
+Submission of Leadership Self-Reflection Paper: Cultural Intelligence - 6.
+Reading of Required Materials-online review session of readings and main concepts; group discussions - 7.
+Submit Self-Reflection paper before March 11, 2018 - 8.
 Final submission of copies of all required documentation (emergency contact information, passport, vaccinations, etc.)

-Week 1: Face-to-Face Experience Abroad
+Week Abroad (March 12-17, 2018): Face-to-Face Experience Abroad

-Over seven days, working with UAlbany students and students from the other local institutions of higher education as guides, students will be immersed in the multifaceted reality of their new country.
+Over six days, working with UAlbany staff and local students as guides, students will be immersed in the multifaceted reality of their new country.
 This provides the student with the opportunity to develop cultural intelligence and reflect deeply on their own leadership styles.
-Each day will begin at 8:30 a.m. and end at 6:00 p.m. with all meals shared together.
+Each day will begin at 7:30 a.m. and end at 9:00 p.m. with all meals shared together.

-Sunday: Arrive into the country, get acclimated to the environment together.
-All will confirm arrival with the Professor.
+March 12: Arrive into the country, get acclimated to the environment together.
 Meals will be together, depending on time, maybe an excursion will be planned.
-Students are equipped with the resources they need to maximize their study abroad experience through
+Students are equipped with the resources they need to maximize their study abroad experience.
+Through a series of highly participatory sessions, thy will reflect deeply on their strengths, blind spots and how they need to develop as leaders.